How RFID RTLS Locates Employees with Sub-meter Location Accuracy?

 So, a passive system may only be able to trigger on tags up to 7 meters away.
 This is usually good enough to track when assets or people leave rooms, the building, or go to specific work areas.

 Active RFID location tracking systems are a little more exciting.
 They allow businesses to track the real-time movement of assets and people throughout a monitored area.
-Some systems can track tags up to 30 meters away with a location accuracy of within a few meters.
+Litum IoT RTLS systems can track tags from hundreds of meters away with a location accuracy of within a few centimeters.
 Active tags can be set up with panic buttons for employees, and sensors for monitoring the workplace environment or equipment operation.
 This data is sent along with the location signal to the reader.

 Active RFID location tracking uses powered tags, which contain an internal battery.
 This energy source allows the tag to send out a strong, continuous signal that an RFID tracker and locator can pick up.
 Most RFID tags have batteries that can provide power for weeks or months before needing to be recharged.